+An honorable mention is AutoFinder's expansive network of thousands of car dealers across the United States to connect car shoppers with.
 AutoFinder.com allows you to search locally for all makes and models in your local area offered by dealerships.
 You can get a free new car price quote instantly from a number of different auto insurance companies.

-Auto financing is also available for those with bad or no credit.
-The website offers a free car buying guide to assist you through the process.
+Autofinder.com offers a free car buying guide to assist you through the process.
 There are also plenty of articles on car ownership and maintenance.
 When searching for a used vehicle, you can narrow your search through a number of different options.
 These options include things such as body type, mileage, color, and fuel type.
 You can instantly see the CARFAX vehicle history report on each vehicle.
 You can also browse by images as well.

 Car descriptions listed on this automotive shopping website list the performance and mechanical specs and the fuel economy ratings for city and highway driving for each vehicle.
 You can filter the number of results you want to see and sort the available listings by best match, price, distance, mileage, and year of the vehicle.

 AutoFinder also offers a sort of on-demand car shopping resource: the Find Your Car feature.
-This Search tool allows consumers to get clearance dealer pricing.
+This search tool allows consumers to get clearance dealer pricing.
 This refers to being able to have a price confirmed and solidified prior to stepping on the dealership floor.

 The up-side for customers is that they avoid price manipulation and haggling, and the up-side for dealers (the downside will be addressed shortly) is that customers that walk into their dealership are pre-qualified and ready to buy, saving them the effort of "selling" them on a car and losing or wasting time with window-shoppers.

 Lastly, the site does offer car loans.
-There is an online application under the Financing tab claiming to accept all credit, including bad credit, no credit and bankruptcies.
-Car shoppers just have to fill out the form to allow AutoFinder to locate the best dealer suited for their financial needs from their network in a promised short turnaround time.
+There is an online application under the Financing tab claiming to accept all credit, including bad credit, no credit, and bankruptcies.
+Car shoppers just have to fill out a form to allow AutoFinder to locate the best dealer suited for their financial needs from their network in a promised short turnaround time.
 AutoFinder guarantees the following to loan applicants:

-Sure, it sounds too good to be true and of course there is no guarantee of approval or of a decent interest rate, but for those needing to finance a car without other options, there at least is an available option to explore.
+Sure, it sounds too good to be true and of course, there is no guarantee of approval or of a decent interest rate, but for those needing to finance a car without other options, there at least is an available option to explore.